Bad Score on the SAT or ACT? Here’s What to Do Next

 How to Get a Higher SAT or ACT Score

-So, now that you’re done beating yourself up over a low test score, let’s talk about strategies for making your next SAT or ACT go way better.
+So, now that you’re done giving yourself a hard time over a sub-optimal test score, let’s talk about best practices for making your next SAT or ACT a huge improvement.

 Schedule a Second Test Date

 Thankfully, as you probably already know, both the SAT and ACT offer multiple exam dates throughout the year.
-I’ve laid out all the dates for 2023-24 in this handy post, but here’s the Sparknotes version:
+I’ve laid out all the dates for 2025-26 in this one-stop post, but here’s the abridged version:

 Depending on how much time you have before you need to start applying for colleges, I recommend that you give yourself at least four weeks before taking a second test.
 Why?
 Well, because you’ve got to….

-Yup.
-Now that you’ve got a date to work towards, it’s time to create a solid study plan that will guide you to victory.
+Makes sense, right?
+Now that you’ve got a date to work towards, it’s time to create an effective study plan that will tee you up for a triumphant score.

-Your individual plan will vary, but here are a few best practices in creating the perfect study plan:
+Your individual plan will vary, but here are a few best practices in creating the perfect study plan (a professional tutor can also make this study schedule for you, btw):

-• Study every day, not all in one chunk on the weekends.
+• Study every day, not all in one chunk on the weekends or just the week before your test.
 In this sense, your test prep is like a homework assignment.

 • Study in short bursts.
-Don’t spend four hours a day on studying, but do spend at least one hour each day.
+Don’t spend four hours a day on studying, but do spend at least half an hour each day.

 • Choose a different topic to study each day of the week.
-For example: study math on Wednesdays and Fridays and grammar on Mondays and Saturdays.
+For example: study math on Mondays and Thursdays and grammar on Wednesdays and Saturdays.

 test-986935_640